How we handle your personal information

 A cookie is a small data file that a website may write to your hard drive when you visit.
 A cookie file can contain information (such as a user ID) that the website can use to track the pages you have visited and your preferences.
 The only personal information a cookie can contain is information you personally supply.
 A cookie cannot read data from your hard disk or read cookie files created by other websites.

 The Privacy Act also protects your sensitive information.
 If we need to obtain this type of information, we will ask for your consent, except where otherwise permitted by law.

 We collect, use and exchange your information so that we can:

-(h) Assist for the purpose of a prospective guarantor of your liability considering whether to offer to act as a guarantor in relation to the credit or to offer property as security for the credit;
+- (h) Assist for the purpose of a prospective guarantor considering your potential liability considering whether to offer to act as a guarantor in relation to the credit or to offer property as security for the credit.

-(i) Assist for a purpose related to the enforcement, or proposed enforcement, of any Guarantor’s guarantee; or
+- (i) Assist for a purpose related to the enforcement, or proposed enforcement, of any guarantor’s guarantee.

-If you don’t want to receive direct marketing, you can tell us by advising our compliance offer.
+If you don’t want to receive direct marketing, you can tell us by advising our compliance officer.